nephio-project/porch/docs/content/en/docs/9_troubleshooting_and_faq/disaster-recovery/_index.md

 ### Back up Git repositories

 The Git repositories contain the file content of the Kpt packages managed by Porch.
-The distributed nature of Git version control means backing up a few repositories can be as simple as using Git from a secure machine: `git clone` to back up and `git push` to restore.
+The distributed nature of Git version control means backing up a few repositories can be as simple as using Git from the Git server toward another, secured Git
+server: `git push` to back up and `git clone` or `git pull` (depending on the extent of the disaster) to restore.
 However, repositories in larger numbers or containing many large Kpt packages may require more specialized approaches to back up the Git servers themselves

 {{% alert title="N.B." color="primary" %}}